warmans/cv/CV.md

 * **JDI Backup Ltd.** (2012 - 2012) - Mid-level Web Developer
 * **Alacrify Ltd.** (2009 - 2012)  - Junior Web Developer/Designer

-### Education
+## Education

 * **BSc (Hons) Degree in Computing** (2.1) from Bournemouth University
 * **BTEC National Diploma Computing and GNVQ Computing** from Wiltshire College

-### Personal
+## Personal

 Outside of work I love to write music and build things (software and physical).
-I have been into 3d printing for several years and have recently started working with CNC machines.
+I have been into 3d printing and CAD for several years and have recently started learning CAM with CNC machines.
 I also enjoy electrical engineering, although I have a long road ahead in this area.
 As a side-project I run a website that facilitates collaborative audio transcription for tin-pot radio station that stopped broadcasting 20 years ago.
-This allows people to submit transcriptions in return for charitable donations to their chosen cause.
+This allows people to search and submit transcriptions in return for charitable donations to their chosen cause, and is considered an essential service for literally almost dozens of people.

 I just recently relocated back to the UK after spending 7 years living in Berlin, Germany.
 Berlin continues to be one of my favorite places in the world.